jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/suj.rst

 the column.
 You should:

 * Remove the existing plate
-* Leave the 4 thin grey cables untouched (these are for the potentiometers measuring the up/down translations for the SUJ)
+* Leave the 4 thin gray cables untouched (these are for the potentiometers measuring the up/down translations for the SUJ)
 * Use spacers between the column and the dVRK SUJ controller to prevent crushing the cables